Mathos42/FastVideoDSPlayer-2/readme.md

 ===================
 A player for the FastVideoDS format.
 On your SD card with TWiLight Menu++ installed, place the FastVideoDS.nds file in the ‘_nds\apps’ folder, then play your videos.
 Use [FastVideoDS Encoder](https://www.hiraven.com/FastVideoDS/FastVideoDSEncoder.zip) to encode your videos. (https://github.com/Mathos42/FastVideoDSEncoder-2/)
-- Encoder updated to fix encoding issues with certain files
+- Encoder updated to fix compatibility issues with certain video files

 ## Features
 -    Support for long videos